17 Confident Ways to Say What You Really Think

 Unsplash

-13. Practice makes perfect.
+13. Know that practice makes perfect.

 Source: Unsplash